ni/monodrive-documentation/docs/LV_client/sensors/mono_fisheye_camera_poly1.md

 ### Description

-Configures and reads the data stream for a Fisheye Camera, this camera is a scaramuzza model based.
+Configures and reads the data stream for a Fisheye Camera, this camera is based on Scaramuzza's model.

 For technical support contact us at **support@monodrive.io**